1. Blog

 Though both strains began in other species, as the virus mutated, it began to infect dogs.
 The H3N8 equine influenza strain has been around for more than 40 years, but it was only in 2004 that the virus ‘made the jump’ from horses to dogs.

 In 2015, there was an outbreak of a new strain of dog flu in Chicago.
-This new H3N2 strain of canine influenza had been seen in Asia, but this was the first U.S. outbreak.
+This new H3N2 strain of canine influenza was in Asia, but this was the first U.S. outbreak.
 As mentioned, it originated in birds and then made the jump to dogs.

-With this strain, it was also found that infected dogs could infect cats, too.
+With this strain, infected dogs could infect cats, too.
 While the initial outbreak was first detected in Chicago and a few provinces in Canada, in 2017, the University of Florida’s College of Veterinary Medicine identified an outbreak there.
-By mid-June of that same year, it was being reported in several other states.
+By mid-June of that same year, several other states reported it.
 Now, it is found in almost all states.

 When compared to other respiratory infections, the H3N2 strain is more severe, particularly in dogs with a higher risk of infection.
 However, like the H3N8 strain, the risk of death is low with the H3N2 version.